By The RX Index Research Team·Last Updated: July 3, 2026·Last Verified: July 3, 2026

 5 Things Most People Don't Know About the Bridge

-- The $50 does NOT count toward your Part D out-of-pocket cap.
+1. The $50 does NOT count toward your Part D out-of-pocket cap.
 The Bridge operates entirely outside your Part D benefit.
 That means your $50/month payments don't reduce your $615 deductible and don't count toward your $2,100 annual cap.
 This is additional spending, separate from everything else.
+It won't appear on your Part D Explanation of Benefits, and you can't spread the $50 across months using the Medicare Prescription Payment Plan.

-- Extra Help (Low-Income Subsidy) does NOT apply.
+2. Extra Help (Low-Income Subsidy) does NOT apply.
 Even if you qualify for Extra Help and pay little or nothing for other medications, you'll still owe the full $50/month under the Bridge.
-Over six months, that's $300 — worth planning for.
+Over the full 18-month program, that's $900 — worth planning for.

-- You can't transfer an existing Part D prescription to the Bridge to save money.
+3. You can't transfer an existing Part D prescription to the Bridge to save money.
 If your doctor already prescribes Zepbound through your Part D plan for OSA, that prescription stays with your Part D plan.
 The clinical indication on your prescription determines which pathway applies.
+CMS goes further: having a Part D-coverable diagnosis — type 2 diabetes, moderate-to-severe OSA, or noncirrhotic MASH (fatty liver disease) — makes you ineligible for the Bridge outright, even if your BMI otherwise qualifies.

-- Prior authorization goes to CMS, not your Part D plan.
+4. Prior authorization goes to CMS, not your Part D plan.
 This is a different process than what you're used to.
-Your doctor submits the prior authorization to a central CMS contractor, not to your insurance company.
-CMS will release detailed guidance on how this works in Spring 2026.
+Your doctor sends the prescription to the pharmacy and, when requested, completes the prior authorization through the CMS central processor — not your insurance company.
+If approved, you'll get a letter in the mail, and the authorization stays valid through December 31, 2027 (including refills and dose changes) unless you switch GLP-1s.

 Pathway 3: The BALANCE Model — What Happens After the Bridge Ends

-The Bridge is a six-month stopgap.
+The Bridge is an 18-month program (July 2026–December 2027).
 The longer-term plan is the BALANCE Model (Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth), designed to provide ongoing Medicare Part D coverage of GLP-1 medications for weight management.

 What BALANCE Is